kolint/kolint/docs/introduction.md

 KOLint is a type checker and lint tool for [Knockout.JS](https://knockoutjs.com) views.
 [TypeScript](https://typescriptlang.org) is used for type checking the Knockout view bindings when the viewmodel is defined in Typescript.
 The tool also checks for common mistakes in Knockout views.

 {% hint style='danger' %}
-KOLint is named [knockout-lint](https://) on npm.
-Not to be confused with the unrealted kolint package on npm.
+KOLint is named [knockout-lint](https://npmjs.com/package/knockout-lint) on npm.
+Not to be confused with the unrealted "kolint" package on npm.
 {% endhint %}

 ## Example usage